Insights from interviews with product leaders from Intercom, Drift, InsightSquared, and Betterment

 The fact is that, regardless of company size or industry, some degree of uncertainty is inevitable in product management.
 It’s human nature to want to replace that uncertainty and chaos with the order that processes promise.
 The problem is that processes can be hard to change later on.
 In a world that’s changing so quickly, a process that solved yesterday’s problems can ultimately prevent a team from developing tomorrow’s solutions.
 So how can product managers identify bad processes and help their teams shift to good processes?

-The Symptoms of Bad Processes
+The Symptoms of Bad Product Management Process

 It’s important for product managers to recognize the warning signs of a counterproductive process.
 Think critically about a process when…